 #1 There Are No Refunds

-Once you've made your mind and have made a purchase, there are no refunds.
+Once you’ve made up your mind and have made a purchase, there are no refunds.

-This is apparently told before you purchase a level, and you must agree to the Terms & Conditions before making a payment.
-If you're not sure, better stay away from this program than regret later.
+This is told before you purchase a level, and you must agree to the Terms & Conditions before making a payment.
+If you’re not sure, it is better stay away from this program than regret it later.

-There isn't much information on what's included in what package except for a basic overview, a free trial or an inexpensive trial period would've been a better option as you would be able to test out the system and see if it's a good fit.
+There isn’t much information on what’s included in what package except for a basic overview; a free trial or an inexpensive trial period would’ve been a better option, as you could test out the system and see if it’s a good fit.